 Once the diagnosis has been made, an effective and appropriate solution needs to be found.
 In other words, one that corresponds to the necessary investment that can be made (time, budget, resources, etc.) within the limits of what is cost-effective and enables the maintenance department to be effective.
 Three tools can meet this need:

-• 8D (D for discipline, i.e. "action to be taken"): this is an 8-step analysis method that structures decision-making in a continuous improvement process.
-Its different stages take into account all the facets of the problem to be solved, and above all call on the collaborative spirit.
+- 8D (D for discipline, i.e. "action to be taken"): this is an 8-step analysis method that structures decision-making in a continuous improvement process.
+Its different stages take into account all the facets of the problem to be solved, and above all call for a collaborative spirit.
 More structured, it is more suited to more complex problems involving different resources (quality department, design office, etc.), with three to five people and a longer planning horizon (around 1 to 4 months).

 Organising the handling of breakdowns paves the way for "zero breakdowns" by structuring the approach and requiring a complete analysis of a problem in order to provide a lasting response.